Tangerine Microtan 65: Memory map

 The display is 32 characters across by 16 lines down (64 x 64 graphics blocks), with memory address $200 representing the top left hand displayed character, $220 the second row, etc. The character representation is standard ASCII.
 Several pieces of Microtan 65 software write to the bottom line by writing to memory starting at $3E0—the leftmost character on the bottom line, rather than vectoring through TANBUG.

 Input/output

 I/O in the Microtan 65 is decoded into a 16 KB space to simplify the hardware.
 In fact the 1 KB of RAM is mirrored through the bottom 32 KB, the I/O through the next 16 KB, and the EPROM through the top 16 KB.
-If you added an expansion board (see TANEX below) the decoding was modified and the wasted space reclaimed.
+If one added an expansion board (see TANEX below) the decoding was modified and the wasted space reclaimed.

 In common with other 6502 designs, I/O is mapped into the memory space.
 There is no dedicated I/O space as on the Z80, 8086 etc. The I/O ports are (when fully decoded):